DURGA9009/Weather-Detector-using-React/README.md

 Build a weather app in react js using Open Weather API.

+There are many different types of APIs.
+One of the most common types, and some of the easiest to use, are weather APIs.
+Weather APIs pair nicely with geolocation APIs and some actually use geolocation behind the scenes.
+Most give back easy to understand data that can be impressively cheap to access.

+My app is going to make an HTTP call to a weather API to retrieve data whenever a user enters a city into a form.
+I have used conditional logic, styling, spinners, and error handling to improve the user experience as developer wait for that HTTP call to return the data.

 ## Follow Below Instructions:

 #### Use This command in cmd or terminal to download starter-code file: